Psykotikism/Mutant_Tanks/INFORMATION.md

 			// - Sledgehammer rounds
 			// - Protected by thorns (deal damage towards attacker per hit taken)
 			// 8: Attack boost reward (temporary)
+			// - Prevent slowing down when attacked by infected.
+			// - Prevent infected attacks from offsetting aim.
 			// - Prevent interruption when performing actions.
 			// - Prevent switching to secondary slot when equipping a secondary pistol.
 			// - Prevent switching to throwables and health supplies given by teammates.